10 Let their eyes be darkened, so that they do not see, And bow down their back always.”

 Jesus spoke in parables because people were not open to truth.
 A person with openness to truth would grasp the meaning of the parable.
 Spiritual hunger and positive volition toward God’s Word is the starting point of accepting the grace principle.

 On the other hand, cares of the world and Satan can snatch the “seed” in the parable of Matthew 13 from people with no openness to the gospel.
 If you are deceived, you do not know you are deceived.
 It takes openness to God’s drawing conviction to take the blinders off.
-It is at that point that God will take the spiritual blinders off and remove the callous.
+It is at that point that God will take the spiritual blinders off and remove the callousness of their unbelief.

 Jesus said something in the parable of the sower that He said of no other parable.
 He affirmed in effect that if we do not understand the meaning of the parable to the sower, then we cannot understand any other parable.